 Massachusetts

-Recent legislation aims to stop employers from using true credit reports for employment purposes, making it one of the most restrictive states.
-While this limits credit checks, other background checks (criminal, education) remain permitted.
+Recent legislation makes Massachusetts one of the most restrictive states in the U.S. Employers are broadly prohibited from using true credit reports for employment purposes (including hiring, promotion, reassignment, or retention).
+While this severely limits credit checks, other background checks (criminal, education, driving) remain permitted.

 Nevada